How Do I File and Pay My Business Income Taxes?

 Before You File and Pay

-You have finished your business tax return and you are ready to send it in and pay your taxes.
-But first, there are a couple of things you need to know:
+You've finished your business tax return, and you're ready to send it in and pay your taxes.
+But first, there are a couple of things you should know.

 Keep an eye on the due date.
-We all know that taxes are due on April 15, but what if that day falls on a Saturday or a Sunday?
-IRS tax due dates will change every year, due to holidays and weekends.
-Check the due dates for the tax return you are filing for the current tax year.
+We all know that taxes are usually due on April 15, but what if that day falls on a Saturday, Sunday, or federal holiday?
+IRS due dates can change a little every year because of holidays and weekends.
+Check the due dates for the tax return you're filing for the current tax year.

 Make sure the tax payment and the return get there on time.
-You need to know when the IRS considers a tax return or payment to have been received, then check the status of yours.
+Find out when the IRS considers a tax return or payment to have been received, then check the status of yours.

 Do an error check to make sure you haven't missed anything that will get your return sent back by the IRS.

 Business Income Tax Filing Methods

-If you file your business income tax on Schedule C along with your personal tax return, or if you are filing a Schedule K-1 from your partnership or S corporation distributions, here are some options:
+Here are some options if you file your business income tax on Schedule C along with your personal tax return, or if you're filing a Schedule K-1 from your partnership or S corporation distributions:

 - The most common way to file online is to use e-file, which is available from tax software programs, or your tax preparer can e-file for you.

 - You can also file a paper return, with or without payment.
-Where and how you file your paper return depends on your location and whether you are paying and filing together.
+Where and how you file your paper return depends on your location and whether you're paying and filing together.

-If you are filing a tax return for a partnership, corporation, or S corporation, here are your options:
+These are your options if you're filing a tax return for a partnership, corporation, or S corporation:

 Options for Paying Business Taxes Online

 Using a Credit or Debit Card

 You can pay by credit or debit card through one of the service providers listed by the IRS.
-These service providers charge a fee for transmitting tax payments.
-The two service providers listed by the IRS are:
+They charge a fee for transmitting tax payments.
+These providers are: